mirkocoric/mirkocoric.github.io/README.md

 ## Executive Summary

 Scaling high-throughput machine learning systems is where my work lives — at the intersection of research, real traffic, and global infrastructure.
 Over the years,  I’ve designed and scaled high-throughput ML systems used in global products.
-At **Meta (Core Ads Growth)**, this meant pioneering the ranking system transition to knowledge distillation, multi-task learning, and custom model architectures — and shipping them into one of the world’s largest ads engines.
+At **Meta (Core Ads Growth)**, I specialized in the reliability of the multi-billion annual recurring revenue (currently $20B+ ARR, 100% YoY growth) Value Optimization suite, where I re-engineered serving logic and infrastructure to eliminate system complexities.
+By combining these infra changes with Knowledge Distillation and Multi Task Learning, I simplified the serving stack, ensuring long-term stability and scalability for high-revenue systems.

 Earlier, at **RealNetworks**, the focus was on messaging intelligence: designing systems capable of processing hundreds of millions of events per day.
 That work contributed to patented solutions in message senders categorization and brand smishing detection.